BabatundeOnabajo/Smishing-Detector/README.md

 # Smishing-Detector
-Smishing Detector is an Android app that protects users from being victims of smishing, which is defined as an act of fraud through SMS/text messages usually done to induce a potential victim into giving confidential financial information.
-This app is built using Java and uses the Pangea APIs.
+Smishing Detector is an Android app that protects users from being victims of smishing, which is defined as an act of fraud through SMS/text messages usually done to induce a potential victim into giving confidential information such as those entailing access to one's finance.
+This app is built using Java (as many Android apps are) and uses the Pangea APIs.

 # What is Smishing?

+# Pangea APIs used in this app
+The following APIs from Pangea are used in this app:

 # Application and Use Cases